fcrespel/karaplan/README.md

 Local frontend development uses a NodeJS server listening on port 4200 with live reload support.

+First install dependencies with NPM, from the `src/main/nodejs` directory:

+    npm install

 You may launch the frontend as a NodeJS server with the following command, from the `src/main/nodejs` directory:

-    npm install
     ng serve

+An appropriate launch configuration is already included for VS Code.

 The frontend will then be available at [http://localhost:4200](http://localhost:4200)